 Today, Chelsea Clock continues to produce a vast number of mechanical and quartz timepieces for installation aboard U.S. Navy and Merchant Marine ships, as well as on numerous military and peacekeeping vessels.
 Chelsea Clock also offers the Patriot Deck Clock and Radio Room Clock, authentic quartz reproductions of original military timepieces used by the U.S. government.

 Collectors and military aficionados can share in the Victory story by adding an authentic Victory ship clock to their boat, home or office.
 Chelsea Clock has reclaimed more than 80 marine mechanical clocks previously installed on Victory ships built by the U.S. Maritime Commission during World War II.
 You can tell which ship these Chelsea U.S. Navy clocks came from by the serial number from the original commission.

-These authentic military timepieces, produced for the U.S. Government in the 1940s, are being returned to optimum working condition by Chelsea’s certified Repair & Restoration technicians.
+These authentic military timepieces, which were produced for the U.S. government in the 1940s, are being returned to optimum working condition by Chelsea's certified repair and restoration technicians.
 As each piece in the Vintage Victory Collection is restored, it will be made available for purchase on this site complete with historical information about the vessel it graced.
-Find them in our Vintage and Antique Clock Collection!